Chapter 4: The Validation Junkie

 Okay, grab your chai—make sure it’s hot, because I have some serious tea to spill, and this time, the tea is actually about me.

-Remember how I’ve been acting all "strong and independent" lately, talking about taking the remote control back?
+Remember how I’ve been acting all "strong and independent" lately, talking about taking the remote control of my life back?
 Well, today the universe decided to test that, and let’s just say I almost snapped the remote in half.
 I was supposed to meet up with a friend this Sunday afternoon, and when she told me she couldn’t make it, I didn’t just get annoyed.
 I went into full-blown fury mode.

 The reality is, I almost let one empty afternoon ruin my entire vibe.
 But we have goals, remember?
 The exam is March 22nd, and I’ve got exactly 51 days to go.
 So, instead of sulking, I’m reclaiming my Sunday.
 I’ve decided to make it my official Pamper Day.
 I’m heading to the parlour to get that glow-up in the afternoon, and in the evening, I’m treating myself to some seriously tasty food.
 I'm not even planning what I'll eat yet; I'm just going to decide in the moment and follow my heart.
-No more waiting for a "yes" to feel good—I'm saying yes to myself.
+No more waiting for a "yes" from someone else to feel good—I'm saying yes to myself.

 51 days to go.
 Today was a stumble, a messy conversation, and a huge lesson learned.
 But we’re still in this, and we’re figuring it out together.

-"Gussa thoda jayaz, dil mein thodi haar thi,
+Gussa thoda jayaz, dil mein thodi haar thi,

 Wo narazgi toh mahaj, pal do pal ka bukhaar thi.